Yandex Cloud

 • Evaluation window: Preferred metric update period.

-3. Add the previously created notification channel.
+3. Add the notification channel you created earlier.

 Alert

-To disable the read-only mode:
+To disable read-only mode:

 SET LOCAL transaction_read_only TO off;